tgropper/env-settings-net/README.md

 }
 ```

 **FAQ**: Why the *placeholderPrefixes*?
-Just to be sure that the values being replace in your configuration are the one that you are expecting to be replaced.
+Just to be sure that the values being replaced in your configuration are the one that you are expecting to be replaced.

 ## Example